xiaolai/regular-investing-in-box/docs/en/README.md

 In the investment world, the Greet letter *alpha (α)* is used to refer to returns that exceed overall market returns.
 The goal of regular investors when they are choosing their investment target is to create *alpha*.
 They won't sell before at least two full market cycles have passed, because to do so would be to waste all of their previous efforts.
 All they do is buy, so they won't know for a long time whether or not their *alpha* is positive or negative.

-### 2.1 Investing Advices That You Can Blindly Follow
+### 2.1 Investing Advice That You Can Blindly Follow

 The hardest questions for those who are just entering the market is this: